Ori Mizrahi

 Or (Ori) Mizrahi (אורי מזרחי; born 1993) is an Israeli Paralympic goalball player.
 She competed for Israel at the 2024 Paris Paralympics in the Women's goalball tournament, where she and the Israel women's national goalball team won a silver medal.

 Early life

-Mizrahi was born with albinism and suffers from visual impairment.
+Mizrahi was born with albinism and has visual impairment.
 She was raised in Holon and completed higher studies in physical education.

 Goalball career

 Mirzahi began playing goalball at age 12 and joined the Israel women's national goalball team.

 Prior to the 2014 Goalball World Championships Mizrahi was examined and classified with improved eyesight, causing her to be disqualified from competitions and to retire from the national team.
 This decision was overturned in 2019 after further medical examinations, and she took part in the 2019 IBSA World Games and Goalball European Championships, qualifying the team to take part in the 2020 Summer Paralympics.

 She competed for Israel at the 2024 Paris Paralympics in the Women's goalball tournament, where she and the Israel women's national goalball team won a silver medal.